Drupal module - CiviCRM Contact Distance Search

 CiviCRM Entity can help a Drupal developer make the transistion by enabling them to use some of the standard Drupal API features they have grown accustommed to, while still providing insight into the data structures and interconnections of CiviCRM.

 For people who spend the majority of their time developing in CiviCRM, it can feel the same way, in reverse.
-For all-day CiviCRM developers, CiviCRM Entity can be...Read more
+For all-day CiviCRM developers, CiviCRM Entity can be an...Read more

 CiviCRM Entity Reference Field is a submodule of the CiviCRM Entity project.
 One of the many advantages of installing the CiviCRM Entity module is the ability to use Drupal’s Entity Reference module to reference CiviCRM data from nodes, terms, or other entity types.
 Many people are using the Inline Entity Form module, which provides field widgets that allow you to create, edit, or delete a referenced entity from the parent form.